-He gets a 2 hour heated plane flight and a day of hotel rest while the other sucks schlep across the country in a busted old school bus.
+He gets a 2 hour heated plane flight over the storm.
+Then a night in a hotel.
+While the other sucks schlep across the country in a busted old school bus.
 We all know how that ends, as tragically the plane crashed killing everyone.
 To me, that isn’t the crazy or creepy part.
+These things happen.
 It is that they fought for that seat, and it was the winner who got the seat on the plane.
+Getting a spot on that plane that night was basically the highlight of the tour.
+Richie Valens was the winner.
 Geesh, some prize, huh?

 In 1980, Motorhead record the ‘Ace of Spades’.
 It is a horrible 3 minutes of racket and mumbling, like every other one of their songs.
 See, Motorhead’s music is absolutely fucking horrible.
 Seriously, here is a link to the song.
 It’s just bad.
 The worst part is, this is their best song and their biggest hit.

 Lemmy, their singer, is a legend, though.
 Everyone loves Lemmy.
 I love Lemmy.
 He is funny, crazy, charming, and unkillable.
 In the 60’s Lemmy served as Jimi Hendrix’ guitar tech.
 He was also the guy in charge of procuring acid for himself and Hendrix.
 That is just one of the stories in Lemmy’s bad ass life.
 There is a parable that goes “if Lemmy and God were to fight, who would win?”
 The correct answer is “trick question, Lemmy is god!”